bluekvirus/Stage.js/README.md

 ###Develop, Demo & Tryout
 Change code under `/implementation/js/src` to test and contribute your ideas to this framework.

 The `/implementation` folder is also the product intro & download page of **Stage.js** releases.
-You can go to change the code under `/implementation/site`, it is the application for **Stage.js**'s documentation site.
+You can go change the code under `/implementation/site`, it is the application for **Stage.js**'s documentation site.

 Look closely to the `/implementation/index.html` file, it not only defines the loading sequence of all the src files but also defines which one goes to which build target in the build process.